Deploy AIP Agents to AIP Assist

 Serving custom content sources with AIP Assist dramatically expands the application assistance available to users.
-This feature also integrates with AIP Agent Studio, allowing users to set up dedicated LLM-powered assistants called AIP Assist Agents, which use custom content sources as their only search context.
-Developers can now create custom-made assistants that only draw information from custom sources, without coding or LLM expertise.
+This feature also integrates with AIP Agent Studio, allowing users to set up dedicated LLM-powered assistants, which use custom content sources, context from the Ontology or tools such as functions.
+Developers can now create custom-made assistants, without coding or LLM expertise.

 As a sample use case, imagine developers are building an application that needs to be rolled out to hundreds or thousands of users.
 With the integration of AIP Agent Studio and AIP Assist, developers can now quickly configure and ship custom LLM-powered assistants, or AIP Agents, to provide immediate, interactive support based on custom content sources.